 After that, you must complete the interviews.
 BCG uses 4 tools to assess candidates during its first and second round interviews:

 You will get a combination of Fit / PEI questions and case interview questions in ALL your interview rounds.
 Your interviewer will typically ask you a one or two Fit / PEI questions (~10mins) and then move on to a case interview (~30 to 40mins).
-We will cover the type of Fit / PEI questions and case interviews you can expect at BCG in details below.
+We will cover the type of Fit / PEI questions and case interviews you can expect at BCG in detail below.

 In addition to fit and case questions, BCG also uses the BCG Potential Test or Online Case as well as a Written case.